 (1) Attendance (10%)

-Three absences will be excused, but 0.5% will be taken off your final grade for each additional absence.
+Three absences will be excused, but 0.5% will be taken off your final grade for each additional non-Institute-approved absence.
 Students must have fewer than 10 total absences (both excused and regular absences) to receive a passing grade.
 A tardy (arriving more than 5 minutes late or leaving class early) will be counted as a half absence.
 (See the Course Expectations & Guidelines below for more information)

 (2) Participation (5%)

-Bottom-Line Rules: During class, students will not be permitted to work on homework, study for another class, use laptop/phone for anything not class-related, etc. (See the Course Expectations & Guidelines below for more information)
+Bottom-Line Rules: During class, students will not be permitted to work on homework, study for another class, use laptop/phone for anything not class-related, etc. Grades will be posted weekly on Canvas.
+(See the Course Expectations & Guidelines below for more information)

 (3) Homework (25%)